-Compare and contrast ideas from the Age of Enlightenment/Rise of Nationalism to key elements of Romanticism and Transcendentalism.
+Compare and contrast ideas from the previous era, the Age of Enlightenment/Rise of Nationalism, to key elements of Romanticism and Transcendentalism.

 In the unending debate in this country on issues of individualism and self-reliance, as opposed to social and civic cooperation, where do Emerson and Thoreau seem to comment on this subject and what do they advocate?